 Our Pupil Premium and Sport Premium Statement and review documents:

 Every year, we write a statement, detailing the amount of Pupil Premium and Sports Premium grant we get and the way we spend it.
-We also explain how we evaluate impact.
-Please see our current statement, and previous ones, below:
+Please view our current statement, and previous ones, below: